BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-harpswell.md

 <p>
 For those following along, I was being an idiot about nearly everything:
 <ul>
     <li>Swinging a hammer wasn't the most efficient way for me to contribute to society at the time.
-I was doing a STEM degree at an fancy university and unironically should have been curing a disease or something.</li>
+I was doing a STEM degree at a fancy university and unironically should have been trying to cure a disease or something.</li>
     <li>I should have verified the build was going to happen</li>
     <li>I shouldn't have entertained free-camping in a random place</li>
     <li>I shouldn't have been so romantic</li>